danekshea/imxscripts/README.md

 ## Scripts

 The scripts can be found in the `src/get` or `src/post` folder, and are broken down below.
-The network is defined as either `ropsten` or `mainnet` for all scripts.
+The network is defined as either `sandbox` or `mainnet` for all scripts.

 ### GET Requests